KDugg84/CI-The-Virtual-Pub-Quiz-MS2-GP/README.md

 Whilst coding the site I have ensured that the site is accesible for all.
 This is achieve by using:

 * Google Dev Tools to check contrast of items.
-* Alt tags to describe the images on site.
 * Semantic HTML.
 * Aria Labels to hightlight areas for users who require the use of a screen reader.